Groups in TallyPrime

 In modern accounting, many large corporations use a Suspense Ledger to track the money paid or recovered, the nature of which is not yet known.
 The most common example is money paid for Traveling Advance whose details will be known only upon submission of the Travelling Allowance bill.
 Some companies may prefer to open such accounts under Suspense Account.

-- Loans and Advances (Asset) group: The Suspense Account is a Balance Sheet item.
-Any expense account even if it has ‘suspense’ in its name, it should be opened under Revenue group like Indirect Expenses and not under Suspense Account group.
+The Suspense Account is a Balance Sheet item.
+Any expense account, even if it has ‘suspense’ in its name, should be opened under the Revenue group like Indirect Expenses and not under the Suspense Account group.

 Miscellaneous Expenses (Asset)

 This group is typically used for legal disclosure requirements such as Schedule VI of the Indian Companies Act.
-It should hold incorporation and pre-operative expenses.
+It should cover incorporation and pre-operative expenses.
 Companies would write off a permissible portion of the account every year.
 A balance remains to an extent that cannot be written off in Profit & Loss Account.
-TallyPrime does not show loss, carried forward in the Profit & Loss Account, under this group.
-The Profit & Loss Account balance is displayed separately in the Balance Sheet.
+TallyPrime does not show a loss, carried forward in the Profit & Loss Account, under this group.
+The balance of the Profit & Loss Account is displayed separately in the Balance Sheet.

 Branch/Divisions

-This maintains ledger accounts of all your company’s branches, divisions, affiliates, sister concerns, subsidiaries, and so on.
+This maintains ledger accounts for all your company’s branches, divisions, affiliates, sister concerns, subsidiaries, and so on.
 TallyPrime permits Sales and Purchase transactions to take place with accounts opened here.
-Remember, these are their accounts in your books and not their books of accounts.
-Just treat them as any other party account.
-If you wish to maintain the books of a branch/division on your computer, you must open a separate company.
-TallyPrime allows maintenance of multiple company accounts.
+Remember, these are their accounts in your books, not their books of accounts.
+Just treat them like any other party account.
+If you wish to maintain the books of a branch or division on your computer, you must open a separate company.
+TallyPrime allows the maintenance of multiple company accounts.

 Sales Account

-You can classify your sales accounts based on Tax slabs or type of sales.
-This also becomes a simple mechanism for preparation of Tax returns.
+You can classify your sales accounts based on different types of sales.

 For example: